Jusumgi/AlbionSoloScorecard/README.md

 Currently this webapp has full functionality and could be used by the community, however, it doesn't look pretty.
 That will come later.

+To try it out, download the ZIP at the green Code button, then open index.html

 The first few features I'm thinking to work on..
 1. Make it look good.
 2. Make it more Mobile friendly

 Thank you for checking this out!